rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata Learning Path 5.md

-# SC-300T00 Microsoft Identity and Access Administrator - Module 5 Errata
+# SC-300T00 Microsoft Identity and Access Administrator - Learning Path 5 Errata

-# Module 5: Plan and implement an identity governance strategy (~130 Minutes)
+# Learning Path 5: Plan and implement an identity governance strategy (~130 Minutes)

 ## Lab 22 – Create and manage a catalog of resources in Azure AD entitlement management (15 Minutes)

-### No Errata
+Task 5 - Create Access reviews for guest users
+Step 4: Select Teams + Groups then All Microsoft 365 groups with guests Step 5: Verify Guest users only is selected
+Step 9: Seclect weekly

 ## Lab 23 – Add terms of use and acceptance reporting (20 Minutes)